csoftdev88/angular-scss/README.md

 1. Run the middleware `npm run server.sandman`
 1. Finally, open `localhost:9000` in your browser

-### How do I deploy to a live environment
+### How do I deploy

-#### Live/Staging
 1. ssh into the right web host (see AWS EC2 or ask Pete if you don't have the IPs and/or need userify access)
-1. become root `sudo su -`
+1. become deploy user `sudo su - mobiusdeploy`
+1. ls home dir `cd && ls -lah`
+1. this should show a dir named `scripts` which contains all the scripts necessary to deploy each tenant on each environment.
-1. `cd /home/ubuntu/mobius-web/`
+1. cd into the scripts dir `cd scripts`
-1. `git pull --rebase`
+1. get the latest from mobius-configuration `git pull`
-    1. For Keystone enabled tenants it is imperative that you are including the correct Keystone `status` script in the index.html.
-All environments are included - and all but integration have a suffix to the tenant name in the script path such as `https://scripts.infiniti.io/sandman-staging/status.js`.
-Note, _non_-Keystone-enabled tenants do NOT need this script.
-1. `npm cache clean`
-1. `npm i`
-1. `bower install --allow-root`
-1. `grunt production --tenant=<tenant> --environment=<env>`
-1. `pm2 l` # Check that the WEB process is running
-1. `pm2 restart WEB`
+1. run the appropriate script to deploy the tenant `./deploy-<tenant>.sh`
 1. Clear cloudflare cache visit the appropriate link. e.g. for non-live sandman `https://webservice.mobiuswebservices.com/cloudflare/clearcache?site=mobiusbookingengine` (see slack pinned items in slack for more links)

-#### Integration
-Integration is using the new multi-environment in a single box model.
-1. ssh into the water-integration host
-1. become root `sudo su -`
-1. become mobius-deploy `sudo su - mobiusdeploy`
-1. `cd scripts`
-1. run the appropriate script for the tenant. e.g. for Sandman run the `deploy-sandman.sh` script
-1. clear the cloudflare cache `https://webservice.mobiuswebservices.com/cloudflare/clearcache?site=mobiusbookingengine`
+_If the tenant has not yet been onboarded you will need to see the Onboarding Guide for further detailed requirements._

 #### Trouble shooting